harshrajkr/better-reads/README.md

 #### 5.3 - Open your Environment

-**Gitpod:**
-Gitpod is a cloud-based integrated development environment (IDE) that allows developers to build, test and run applications directly in their web browser.
+> **Note**: **Gitpod** is a cloud-based integrated development environment (IDE) that allows developers to build, test and run applications directly in their web browser.
 It provides preconfigured dev environments for GitHub projects, so developers can start coding immediately without setting up local environment.
 Gitpod saves time and streamlines the development process.

 > `✅ 5.3.a` ↗️ _Right Click and select open as a new Tab..._
 >